iancovix/iancovix/README.md

                 PROFILE
- Hi, I’m iancovix
+ Hi, I’m iancovix,
  A Junior Front End Developer
- I’m currently learning javascript, html, css, react I'm eager to learn and  work.
+ I’m currently learning javascript, html, css, react.
+ I'm eager to learn and  work.

            SOCIAL MEDIA LINKS
 Facebook=> Ian Covix
 Tiktok => Ian Covix Web Developer
-Fun fact => I was inspired by a custom domain but I realized that takes time to get it So I decided to learn HTMl, Css and Javascript .
+Fun fact => I was inspired by a custom domain but I realized that takes time to get it . (iancovix.com) So I decided to learn HTMl, Css and Javascript .
-I love Software Engineering
+I love Software Engineering .
 I am eager to create,maintain, my client's web applications and submit in time with stunning, visually intuitive, and user friendly.